CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 in CompuCell3D users declare which energy functions they want to use in their simulation so that the number of energy function in the ``energyFunctions`` vector will vary depending on what users specify in the CC3DML or in Python.

+Later we will present detailed information on how to implement energy function plugins.

 When we peek at the ``metropolisFast`` function of the ``Potts3D`` class we can see that the change of energy is calculated in a fairly straightforward way: